akhilrb/travelogger/README.md

 ### Root permissions

-On headless installations, reading the video device requires root privileges, which is difficult for setting up cron-jobs, essentially defeating the very utility of travelogger.
+On headless installations with new users, reading the video device requires root privileges, which is difficult for setting up cron-jobs, essentially defeating the very utility of travelogger.
-There are some workarounds to this problem:
-1. Run travelogger as root.
-But this doesn't sound very comforting.
-2. The password can be supplied using a file which is read after the password prompt, but this method is really insecure.

-Please enjoy travelogger through CLI until I find a secure workaround :)
+The solution, again, is adding the user to the **video** group as mentioned above.

 ---